-Met Opera Chief: 20 Women's Accusations Against Plácido Domingo 'Not Corroborated'
+Met Opera Chief: 20 Women's Accusations Against Plácido Domingo Lack 'Corroboration'

 The Met staffers also say that during the Saturday gathering, which included at least one HR representative, individuals complained to Gelb about bad optics and inconsistently applied HR policy regarding sexual misconduct, pointing to the Levine and Copley situations in particular.
 The difference in response, they said, creates the impression that men are listened to at the Met, but women's accusations go unheeded.

 "Placido Domingo is a huge cash cow, and sometimes I feel like management cares more about money and reputation," a female chorister said to NPR.
-"What if these accusations turn out to be true, or if there's legal action against Maestro Domingo?
-I feel that Peter Gelb is saying, 'I don't have a problem exposing my artists to such situations.'"
+"What if these accusations turn out to be true or if there's legal action against Maestro Domingo?
+I feel that Peter Gelb is saying, 'I don't have a problem exposing my artists to such situations.' "

-During the Saturday conversation, Gelb said that there have been no accusations against Domingo within the Met, and that the Met will not conduct its own investigation into Domingo.
+During the Saturday conversation, Gelb said that there have been no accusations against Domingo within the Met and that the Met will not conduct its own investigation into Domingo.
 Instead, he reiterated that the Met will continue to wait for LA Opera to conduct its investigation.
-Domingo is not scheduled to perform at LA Opera until February 2020; in the meantime, he will be appearing at the Met not just in Macbeth, but also in Puccini's Madama Butterfly in November.
+Domingo is not scheduled to perform at LA Opera until February 2020; in the meantime, he will be appearing at the Met not just in Macbeth but also in Puccini's Madama Butterfly in November.

 The Met employees who spoke to NPR say that somewhere between 40 and 60 company staffers attended the meeting; others, some of them say, may have stayed away because of the last-minute nature of the assembly.
-They add that during the meeting, one employee spoke up in Gelb's favor, and thanked him for his handling of the Domingo situation.
+They add that during the meeting, one employee spoke up in Gelb's favor and thanked him for his handling of the Domingo situation.